Living Rose inventory, ‘The Shambles” Montville 2018, Kyleigh and Michael Simpson.

 THE ALLIES or perhaps OUR ALLIES, (POLYANTHA, DOUBLE cuttings, Remontant) Low growing shrub, small leaves with red margins.
 Clusters of globular pale pink buds open to beautiful double flower white in centre, pink or mauve guard petals.
 Sometimes double pink “The Allies” Heers, (Manly Queensland) Australia 1930.
 “Our Allies” W J Matthews, Queensland 1915 Front Path Garden, Gatehouse.

 NARROW WATER (NOISETTE, DOUBLE REMONTANT from cutting) Lovely mauve flower clusters, Good disease resistance and Low maintenance.
-Daisy Hill Nursery, Ireland, 1883 South Rose garden
+Daisy Hill Nursery, Ireland, 1883 2 roses in South Rose garden

 PROFESSEUR GANIVIAT syn.
 PRINCESSE DE SAGAN, (CHINA ?
 TEA, DOUBLE REMONTANT from cutting) A beautiful rose of outstanding vigour and beautiful flower form and colour.
 Very low maintenance high disease resistance.
 Very worthwhile.
-Perrier France, 1890 Front Path Garden, Central lawn Borders, East Border Gardens,
+Perrier France, 1890 1 specimen Front Path Garden, 1 specimen Front embankment

-REINE DES VIOLETTES (DOUBLE MAUVE,from cutting) Usually a very stout rose, struggling to succeed in our wet conditions.
-Millet and Mallet France 1860 Weak Specimen Front path gardens
+REINE DES VIOLETTES (DOUBLE MAUVE,from cutting) Usually a very stout rose, struggling to succeed in our often wet conditions.
+Millet and Mallet France 1860 Weak Specimen in Front path garden

-TIGER (MODERN SHRUB, DELBARD) Red and Cream striped flowers and hopefully disease resistance. from Brindabell nursery Toowoomba, gift from Chris Donlen, Central lawn and borders
+TIGER (MODERN SHRUB, DELBARD) Red and Cream striped flowers and hopefully disease resistance. from Brindabella nursery Toowoomba, gift from Chris Donlen, One Specimen Central lawn and borders

 ROSES LOST 2015-2017 TO BE REPLACED